DeepBlueRobotics/training/docs/section-7/feedforward-control.md

 ## Conclusion

-Using Feedforward and Feedback, you should now be able to control your mechanisms to go at desired velocities and accerations.
+Using Feedforward and Feedback, you should now be able to control your mechanisms to go at desired velocities and accelerations.

+!!! question
     However, what if you want your motor to turn to a specific position?
-(Hint: read next section on trapezoidal control).
+(Hint: read next section on trapezoidal control)

 ## Extra: Swim Shady's (2023 Charged Up) Double Jointed Arm